 The governance framework and processes are often documented in the constitution or charter of a body created or designated to oversee governance.
 This is discussed further in the next section.
 Note that the governance processes should also include those necessary to modify the governance framework itself.

 An important function of leadership is not only to initiate but also be the consistent champion of governance.
-Those responsible for carrying out governance mandates must have leadership who make it clear to participants that expressed policies are seen as a means to realizing established goals and that compliance with governance is required.
+Those responsible for carrying out governance mandates must have leadership who make it

 5.1.2.3 Carrying Out Governance